 Do strollers get damaged on planes?

 Yes.
 In the process of handling or loading items for the trip into a plane, strollers get damaged.
-From my four years of experience as a ramp agent and also as a frequently travelling parent, given their fragile nature, baby strollers can get damaged as a result of rough handling except they are well packaged.
+From my four years of experience as a ramp agent and as a frequently travelling parent, given their fragile nature, baby strollers can get damaged as a result of rough handling except they are well packaged.

 - Do I Need a bag to gate check a stroller?